AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuide.rst

       to the data source.
 For example,

       -  modality0 (e.g., ecephys)
-      -  modaltity0.source (e.g.,
+      -  modaltity0.input_source (e.g.,
          /allen/aind/scratch/working_group/session_123456_2024-06-19/ecephys_data)
       -  modality1 (e.g, behavior)
-      -  modality1.source (e.g.,
+      -  modality1.input_source (e.g.,
          /allen/aind/scratch/working_group/session_123456_2024-06-19/behavior_data)
       -  modality2 (e.g, behavior_videos)
-      -  modality2.source (e.g.,
+      -  modality2.input_source (e.g.,
          /allen/aind/scratch/working_group/session_123456_2024-06-19/behavior_videos)

 -  Optional fields

+   -  job_type: We store pre-compiled default configurations in AWS Parameter Store (e.g. modality transformation settings, Code Ocean pipeline settings).
+If you set this field, then we will use this preset when running the upload job.
+A list of job types can be seen by clicking the ``Job Parameters`` link.
    -  metadata_dir: If metadata files are pre-compiled and saved to a directory, you can add the Posix style path to the directory under this column
-   -  process_capsule_id: If you wish to trigger a custom Code Ocean Capsule or pipeline, you can add the capsule_id here
-   -  input_data_mount: If you wish to trigger a custom Code Ocean Pipeline that has been configured with a specific data mount, you can add that here
    -  s3_bucket: As default, data will be uploaded to a default bucket in S3 managed by AIND.
 Please reach out to the Scientific Computing department if you wish to upload to a different bucket.
-   -  force_cloud_sync: We run a check to verify whether there is already a data asset with this name saved in our S3 bucket.
-If this field is set to ``True``, we will sync the data to the bucket/folder even if it already exists
-   -  job_type: We store pre-compiled default Code Ocean pipeline configurations in AWS Parameter Store.
-If you set this field, then we will use this preset when running a Code Ocean pipeline.

 Using the REST API
 ------------------